JulioMCruz/WikiPay/docs/X402-FACILITATOR-DESIGN.md

-# WikiPay x402 Facilitator Design
+# zkWiki x402 Facilitator Design

 ## Overview

-The **WikiPay x402 Facilitator** is a backend service that processes HTTP 402 payment requests by submitting gasless USDC transactions to Arbitrum One on behalf of users.
+The **zkWiki x402 Facilitator** is a backend service that processes HTTP 402 payment requests by submitting gasless USDC transactions to Arbitrum One on behalf of users.

 ## Architecture

 ```
 ┌─────────────┐           ┌──────────────────┐           ┌─────────────────┐
-│   Browser   │  HTTP 402 │  WikiPay x402    │  Submit   │  Arbitrum One   │
+│   Browser   │  HTTP 402 │  zkWiki x402    │  Submit   │  Arbitrum One   │
 │   (User)    │  ────────▶│   Facilitator    │  ────────▶│   (Blockchain)  │
 │             │  Request  │   (Backend)      │   Tx      │                 │
 └─────────────┘           └──────────────────┘           └─────────────────┘